Suwanee, Georgia

 Suwanee is a city in the northern section of Gwinnett County in the U.S. state of Georgia.
 As of the 2010 census, the population was 15,355; this had grown to an estimated 20,907 as of 2019.
 In 2020, its population was 20,786.

 Portions of Forsyth and Fulton counties also have Suwanee and its ZIP code (30024) as a mailing address.

 History

 Early history

-Suwanee, like many towns in Georgia, has its roots as a Native American village.
-It thrived along the Chattahoochee River, where various societies flourished.
+Suwanee, like many towns in Georgia, has its roots based in the name of Native American with this name being from the Shawnee and a former Shawnee area.
+Settlement always thrived along the Chattahoochee River, where various societies flourished.
 The city was officially recognized by the U.S. government in 1837, following the establishment of a post office.
 With the construction of the Georgia Air Line Railroad in 1871, and the Rhodes House hotel in 1880 to accommodate railroad passengers, Suwanee saw in influx of people and a boost in trade and economic activity.
+Suwanee Methodist Church was established in 1873, serving both the local Methodist and Baptist congregations.
 Although a devastating fire in 1881 spared only one building on Main Street, the town continued to persevere.
 From 1880 to 1920, the population remained relatively static, growing from 216 people to 241 over 40 years.
 As of 2015, Suwanee's population had surged to over 18,000, reflecting its growth and development.